Search

 Blending tahini, garlic, lemon juice, and salt into a creamy and smooth tahini sauce using a food processor.

-Taste & Adjust: Add extra lemon juice or salt if needed.
+Taste & Adjust: Add extra salt and lemon juice if needed, to get to desired consistency.

 Garnish & Serve: Top with fresh herbs (or chili oil if desired)